mback2k/django-celery-model/README.md

     mymodel.tasks.successful()
     mymodel.tasks.ready()

-Check if there is a running asynchronous task for your Django model instance:
+Check for a running or ready asynchronous task for your Django model instance:

     mymodel.has_running_task
+    mymodel.has_ready_task

 Handle asynchronous task results for your Django model instance: